 Alvarado v.
 Dart Container Corp. of California is a case that demonstrates an employer using the formula incorrectly to calculate its employees’ overtime compensation.
-Alvarado argued that the overtime be calculated differently to comply with the state’s standards.
-The California Supreme Court ruled in his favor because the fixed amount calculated was not relevant to the amount of overtime hours worked.
+Alvarado argued that overtime is calculated differently to comply with the state’s standards.
+The California Supreme Court ruled in his favor because the fixed amount calculated was not relevant to the number of overtime hours worked.

 The Real Costs